 Red liquor.
 Green power.

-Tembec calls it a "game changing investment."
-The new ANDRITZ sulfite recovery boiler and turbine-generator improve production costs and environmental performance while providing steady, long-term revenue for green electricity.
-The CAD 273 million (EUR 185 million) project also permits a future capacity expansion of specialty cellulose production.
+The new ANDRITZ SulphitePower recovery boiler improves production costs and environmental performance at Tembec in Canada while providing steady, long-term revenue for green electricity.

 Green electricity project

 Tembec’s new boiler and turbine-generator is now producing steam for mill processes and generating power for the Provincial utility.
 The centerpiece of the investment is an ANDRITZ SulphitePower boiler and electrical turbine with a generating capacity of just over 60 MW.
 Once fully optimized, the new equipment will reduce the mill’s SO2 emissions by 70%.

 The Temiscaming mill produces “red liquor,” a co-product of its ammonia-based sulphite pulping process.
 “The last recovery boilers in North America for sulphite mills were installed in the late 1970s,” Cousineau says.
 “ANDRITZ has done considerable work since then, installing sulphite recovery units around the world.
 We believe the ANDRITZ design is the best available technology.”

 “We continue to develop our technology,” explains Bernd Zuschin, ANDRITZ Project Manager.
 “For example, this is the first ammonium sulphite boiler we have ever built.
 Our deliveries up to this point have been for magnesium-based sulphite processes.”

 “This was a relatively fast-track for delivery, especially considering the sea transports, but we made all of the milestones,” says Christoph Gruber, ANDRITZ Commissioning Manager.
 The boiler started up early 2015.